Table of Contents

 - Keep abreast of industry trends and use this knowledge to evaluate the organization’s practices and efforts to achieve its revenue targets.

-Expectation on Internal Control
+Expectations on Internal Control

-As one of its primary roles, Internal Auditor is required to provide opinion on effectiveness of Internal Controls across the organization.
+As one of its primary roles, Internal Auditor is required to provide opinion on the effectiveness of Internal Controls across the organization.
 This involves:

 - Reviewing the organization’s internal controls and highlighting any weaknesses or deficiencies in their design.
 The Internal Auditor is also expected to consider the impact of any internal control design failures on the organization’s risk profile and ensure that any potential risks are appropriately mitigated.

-- Highlight internal control execution failures that helps the Audit Committee to understand the effectiveness of the organization’s internal controls and identify any areas where reforms are necessary in terms of strengthening of the internal controls.
+- Highlight internal control execution failures that help the Audit Committee to understand the effectiveness of the organization’s internal controls and identify any areas where reforms are necessary in terms of strengthening of the internal controls.